proycon/LaMachine/index.md

 What is LaMachine?
 =====================

+**IMPORTANT NOTE: LaMachine is end-of-life and being deprecated.
+See this post for reasons and alternative solutions**

 LaMachine is a software distribution of NLP software developed by the Language Machines research group and CLST (Radboud University Nijmegen), as well as TiCC (Tilburg University).